rahulS-repo/virtu-librarian/README.md

 - Retrieves user details from the UserService based on the provided email.
 - Constructs UserDetails objects for Spring Security.

+## Future Features and Releases

+VirtuLibrarian aims to introduce several exciting features in future releases:

+1. **Data Caching using Redis**: Implementing caching mechanisms to improve data retrieval speed and overall system performance.

+2. **Email Notifications for Overdue Books**: Introducing automated email notifications to remind users about overdue books.

+3. **Role-Based Authorization**: Enhancing security by implementing role-based authorization to control access to various features and endpoints.

+4. **JWT Implementation**: Adding JSON Web Token (JWT) authentication for secure and stateless user authentication.

 ## Getting Started

 To run VirtuLibrarian locally, follow these steps: